-Easy Tiger is known for its fresh-baked salted pretzels and beer cheese dip (which is worth the extra $3).
+Easy Tiger is known for its fresh-baked salted pretzels and beer cheese dip (worth the extra $3).

 The all-day menu includes seasonal toast on Hill Country sourdough, croissants, caramel banana bread, soups, salads, housemade sausages, sandwiches, and more.

-If you're planning a BBQ, stop by to pick up their fresh burger and sausage buns.
+Pick up their fresh burger and sausage buns if you plan a BBQ.
 You can also find their loaves of bread in local H-E-B and Whole Foods grocery stores.